Show Me The Demo!

 On the left side of that top "informational" row are two additional buttons marked "TAB".
 Many option screens will show several "tabs" at the top of the screen and you can move from one tab to the next by using the TAB NEXT or TAB PREV buttons.
 (We'll see an example of that in the Voices lesson.)
 Finally, on the bottom right of the main screen controls, notice the button marked "EXIT".
 As you make selections on the display screen, you may be "drilling" down into additional optional screens.
 The "EXIT" button takes you back to the previous screen.
 No matter where you are on in the universe of display screens, repeated pushing of the "EXIT" button will always get you back to the very top MAIN screen.

 We'll talk more about navigating that main screen more in the next lesson.
 I wanted to mention these main control buttons here, however, because even if you are just using the "demos" included in the keyboard, you will control the display of those demos by using the main navigational buttons.

-The Tyros3 screen is very colorful and does look very nice, but all the keyboard screens will have similar components and similar button configurations.
-These all work in exactly the same way.
+The Tyros3 screen is very colorful and does look very nice, but all the keyboard screens have similar components and similar button configurations.
+These all work in the same way.

 Step 3 - Push the DEMO Button

 The following description applies to the Tyros3 Demos.
 On the Tyros5, the DEMO button launches a series of screens with music illustrating features of the Tyros5, but there are no user options shown.
 To exit that demo, simply press the main EXIT button to return to the MAIN screen.
 By the way, the DEMO button on the Tyros5 is located on the far right side of the keyboard at the top of all the panel buttons.